Last Updated: 14.01.2018

 The rules for macronutrients are pretty simple:

-Dedicate the remaining calories for carbohydrates.
+3. Dedicate the remaining calories to carbohydrates.
 Also, aim to eat about 10 grams of fiber for every 1000 calories you consume.

 The benefits of drinking water are far too many to list here.
 Here are 8:

-For how much water to drink, there are certain guidelines to follow and it all depends on how much you weigh, how active you are, what is the climate you live in, and your age.
+As for how much water to drink, there are certain guidelines to follow.
+It all depends on how much you weigh, how active you are, what is the climate you live in, and your age.